purescript-contrib/purescript-optparse/README.md

 See the [haddock documentation][hackage] for `Options.Applicative.Builder`
 for a full list of builders and modifiers.

-There are four different kinds of options in `optparse-applicative`: regular options, flags, arguments, and commands.
+There are four different kinds of options in `purescript-optparse`: regular options, flags, arguments, and commands.
 In the following, we will go over each one of these and describe the builders that can be used to create them.